nextflow-io/website/content/blog/2016/docker-and-nextflow.md

 Once we start working on the Dockerfile, we can build it anytime using:

-    docker build -t lncRNA_annotation .
+    docker build -t skptic/lncRNA_annotation .

-This builds the image from the Dockerfile and assigns a name for the image.
+This builds the image from the Dockerfile and assigns a tag (i.e. a name) for the image.
 If there are no errors, the Docker image is now in you local Docker repository ready for use.

 ###Testing the Docker Image